 AUTHORISATION OF FUNDING

-In case you intend to submit a proposal for a Thematic Call and your company/ organisation resides in another country, you are encouraged to contact your National Delegation.
+In case you intend to submit a proposal and your company/organisation resides in another country, you need to contact your National Delegation as soon as possible.